NewJerseyStyle/LitePolis/doc/database.md

 for data mining and data analysis work.
 Triggers or data processing frameworks `Flink` will be used to bridge the write-only database and the read-only database.

+> ⚠️ Above plan may not be accurate as alternative can be adopting Star schema or Snowflake schema

 The table `userdata` will not be used for login after beta version release.
 Login and access control will then relay on OpenID solution with OIDC server.